kaifuchenlab/MEBOCOST/README.md

 ## Welcome to use MEBOCOST: <I>Me</I>ta<I>bo</I>lic Cell-Cell <I>Co</I>mmunication Modeling by <I>S</I>ingle Cell <I>T</I>ranscriptome

+### Our manuscript has been accepted by Nucleic Acids Research!
+Stay tuned to read our new paper.
 ### What is MEBOCOST and how does it work?

 <p>